 Break the rules, but not the law

 Growth and learning comes from doing things that break into new ground.
 Many of the most innovative products and services we use today came out of thin air.
 I met an Angel Investor once that passed on “Air B N B” because he thought it would never work.
 It’s now considered the largest hotel chain in the world, and they own or maintain zero properties.
-People told me the concept of my company, Total Debt Freedom, would never work, but it was profitable from day one, and within 3 years everyone and their mother started to copy my business model in Canada.
+People told me the concept of my company, Total Debt Freedom, would never work, but it was profitable from day one, and within 3 years everyone and their mother started to copy my business model in Canada and for the employees and payments using a 1099 nec maker can be useful for workers compensation.
 To date we’ve saved thousands of Canadians over $36 Million dollars.
 Breaking the rules pays off.
 I constantly ask my daughter to question rules and ask her if there is a better way to do something, but only doing so without breaking the law.
 Some of the conversations that come out of this are absolutely beautiful.

 Don’t lose, learn